 Day 1: Split – Milna, Brač (11 nm, 1h20′)

 After the boat briefing, set sails to Brač, the largest island in central Dalmatia.
 Here you can visit the village of Milna, with the Church of Saint Joseph (Crkva Sv.
 Josipa) standing out amongst its buildings.
-Or if can’t wait to take a dip, head to Zlatni Rat’s beach, one of the most well-known and photographed in Croatia.
+Or if you can’t wait to take a dip, head to Zlatni Rat’s beach, one of the most well-known and photographed beaches in Croatia.

 Day 2: Milna, Brač – Hvar, Hvar (16 nm, 2h10′)